uozuAho/yatzyTopDown/readme.md

 # Play the game

 Run `run_game.sh` or `run_game.bat`.
 This will run whatever was built last time `mvn package` was run.
-Make sure to run `mvn pacakage` before running the game, to play the latest version.
+Make sure to run `mvn package` before running the game, to play the latest version.

 # Run all tests